oleksiitsioma/10up/README.md

 4. Add Logo and Menu through Appearance -> Customization area of the admin dashboard.

 You can also use *npm run dev* to enable webpack watcher and auto-compiling of your code.

+## Additional Information

+As this is a WordPress theme and not a basic html template, I used some of the built-in WordPress styles, or styles defined by the theme settings added through *theme.json* file.
+As an upgrade, I would create a custom Gutenberg block for page sections.
+Another option is to use 'core/cover' blocks for page sections.